-Authorization to accept and approve the following grant awards, including the use of related funds and execution of related agreements as necessary for each grant, is requested:
+The authorization to accept and approve the following grant awards and use of related funds as authorized by each grant as requested:

 1. Texas Workforce Commission, Skills Development Fund in the amount of \$50,000

 This grant is awarded to the Institute for Advanced Manufacturing (IAM) to provide customized training in the areas of Advanced Technologies, Manufacturing, IT, Healthcare and Construction.
 IAM will partner with the Lower Rio Grande Valley Workforce Board to identify skilled workers in need of training.
 Additional funding may be requested to provide additional training.
 The funding period is pending contract execution.